Mariners can’t come back from five-run third inning as Diamondbacks avoid sweep

 With two outs in the third inning and Seattle starter Mike Leake trying to wiggle out of a predicament that already resulted in two runs for Arizona, Goldschmidt unleashed a vicious swing on a misplaced 0-1 sinker.
 It produced a prodigious blast into deep left field that smacked off the facade of the upper deck for a three-run homer.

-What might have been a workable one-run deficit against Arizona ace Zack Greinke ballooned into something the Mariners couldn’t rally, resulting in an eventual 5-2 loss.
+What might have been a workable one-run deficit against Arizona ace Zack Greinke ballooned into something the Mariners couldn’t rally from, resulting in a 5-2 loss.

 “It was in and elevated,” Leake said.
 “It was in a good spot for him to kind of get quick with his hands and notice it right out of the hand.
 That was the only pitch I’d take back.”

 Seattle had to settle for a series win over Arizona instead of a sweep.
 A winning series is always the goal, but with Oakland winning in Minneapolis on Sunday, the Mariners fell another game back in the race for the second wild card.
-Seattle now trails by five games as it goes into an offday on Monday before a two game series with the Padres.
+Seattle now trails by five games as it goes into an off day Monday before a two-game series with the Padres.

-“We put some pressure on them late,” Servais said.
+“We put some pressure on them late,” Mariners manager Scott Servais said.
 “It was a game of inches this whole series.
-All the games were real hardfought.
+All the games were real hard fought.
 We had a few things go our away last night, but today not so much.
 The infield hit Peralta got in the third inning that they got the runs off us certainly hurt and Haniger smokes a ball right at the third baseman.”

 The infield hit that Servais mentioned was a bit of misfortune for the Mariners that allowed Goldschmidt to get to the plate in that third inning.
 After giving three straight one-out singles, Leake allowed a run on a deep sacrifice fly to center that tied the game at 1-1.

-He appeared to have the third out of the inning when Peralta hit a soft groundball to the right side of the infield.
-The Mariners were in a shift with second baseman Dee Gordon playing ion the outfield grass.
-Shortstop Jean Segura tried to make a play on it.
-But couldn’t field it cleanly to even get a throw off.
-Another run scored on the play, giving the Diamondbacks a 2-1 lead and allowed Goldschmidt to come to the plate in a situation to do damage.
+He appeared to have the third out of the inning when Peralta hit a soft ground ball to the right side of the infield.
+The Mariners were in a shift with second baseman Dee Gordon playing on the outfield grass.
+Shortstop Jean Segura tried to make a play on it but couldn’t field it cleanly to even get a throw off.
+Another run scored on the play, giving the Diamondbacks a 2-1 lead and allowing Goldschmidt to come to the plate in a situation to do damage.

 “It’s tough when you are giving them extra outs,” Leake said.